Billy's Thoughts

 I kinda know the traits I like to see in men.
 Things like:

 But then you look at society, and the you get a whole host of conflicting messages.
 There’s calls to attain external things like money, status, getting girls, etc. (which you eventually learn don’t bring lasting fulfillment).
-There’s calls to re-embrace traditional and traditional gender roles.
+There’s calls to re-embrace tradition and traditional gender roles.
 There’s calls to recognize your male privilege and use it to be an ally and support marginalized groups.
 There’s calls to just go to therapy already (more on this below).

 And many men haven’t looked within themselves very deeply and don’t know what they want2, so they end up following whatever voice is loudest.
 Or they just try to do their own thing and ignore all of the noise altogether.